Lubny: Administrative divisions

 Lubny is divided into eight microdistricts, each raion is governed by a specially-appointed secretary, and has its own branch of the police force.
 The secretaries are responsible for handling issues in their raion.

 Population

+As of the only official census conducted in post-Soviet Ukraine in 2001, Lubny had a population of 52,215 inhabitants.

+Ethnicity

+Distribution of the population by ethnicity according to the 2001 census:

 Language

 Distribution of the population by native language according to the 2001 census: